Trump, Apple CEO to meet as U.S.-China trade row roils tech sector

-WASHINGTON (Reuters) - President Donald Trump will meet with Apple Inc (AAPL.O) Chief Executive Officer Tim Cook on Wednesday, as the technology industry finds itself in the crosshairs of a U.S. trade spat with China, a manufacturing hub for the iPhone maker and other companies.
+WASHINGTON, April 25 (Reuters) - President Donald Trump will meet with Apple Inc Chief Executive Officer Tim Cook on Wednesday, as the technology industry finds itself in the crosshairs of a U.S. trade spat with China, a manufacturing hub for the iPhone maker and other companies.

 It was not clear what Trump and Cook planned to discuss, and representatives for Apple did not immediately respond to a request for comment.
 Representatives for the White House also did not immediately reply.